Soccer-Atletico fans filmed chanting racist abuse at Real's Vinicius | Sports-Games

 Soccer-Atletico fans filmed chanting racist abuse at Real's Vinicius

-Atletico Madrid fans were filmed racially abusing Real Madrid's Brazilian forward Vinicius Jr. outside their Metropolitano Stadium ahead of the Madrid derby on Sunday.
-Hundreds of Atletico supporters could be heard singing "Vinicius, you are a monkey, you are monkey" in a video published on social media by radio station Cope in the build up to the game that Real went on to win 2-1.

-Atletico Madrid did not immediately respond to a request for comment.
+Atletico Madrid did not immediately respond to a request for comment, but said on Twitter: "Support Atleti with passion and respect for opponents."
 Pedro Bravo, the head of the Spanish Football Agents Association, was criticised last week for saying Vinicius needed to stop "monkeying around" when celebrating goals, with a number of Brazilian footballers, including Neymar and Dani Alves, denouncing the comments as racist.

 Bravo said that the comment was not intended to be interpreted as racist, and instead was just a common turn of phrase used in Spanish.
 Vinicius and Real, however, both released statements condemning the racist abuse the player has suffered during in his career.